Paxxs/Cluttered-bucket/README.md

 ### `bin` Folder

 Scripts which will save you much time while debuging and writing manifests.
-If you need help how to use them just run `Get-Help .\bin\<BINARY>.ps1`
+If you need help how to use them just run `Get-Help .\bin\<BINARY>.ps1`.

-### `appveyor.yml` File

-- Definition of Appveyor CI pipeline

 ### `Scoop-Bucket.Tests.ps1` File